Multiorbital singlet pairing and $d+d$ superconductivity: Discussion

 Recent experiments in multiband Fe-based and heavy-fermion SCs are inconsistent with either simple $s$- or $d$-wave pictures, with no conclusive evidence for {time reversal symmetry breaking.
 We argued for alternatives which can interpolate between the two simple cases without breaking the PG and TR symmetries via pairings with non-trivial matrix-structure in the orbital DOF.
 We discussed how matrix singlet pairings can emerge in unconventional SCs.

 To support our general arguments, we considered the specific context of the Fe-based SCs.
-We present microscopic results showing that the phase difference of the intra-band $d_{x^2-y^2}$ and inter-band $d_{xy}$ pairing components to be either $0$ or $\pi$.
+We present microscopic results showing that the phase difference of the intra-band $d_{x^2-y^2}$ and inter-band $d_{xy}$ pairing components to be either $0$ or $\uppi$.
 This $d+d $ pairing is the band basis equivalent of the \enst form in the orbital basis, and is an irreducible $B_{1g}$ representation of the (tetragonal $D_{4h}$) PG.
-We demonstrate that this $d+d$ singlet pairing state is well defined, by showing that it can be compared and contrasted with the more familiar $d+id$ state in a way analogous to how the well-defined B-phase in the case of superfluid \enhe is measured against the equally well-known A-phase.
+We demonstrate that this $d+d$ singlet pairing state is well defined, by showing that it can be compared and contrasted with the more familiar $d+\text{i}d$ state in a way analogous to how the well-defined B-phase in the case of superfluid \enhe is measured against the equally well-known A-phase.
 The $d+d$ pairing state allows for the reconcillation between seemingly contradictory experimental observations.

 Non-trivial orbital structure can be relevant to unconventional SCs beyond the Fe-based family.
 To illustrate this, we constructed a pairing analogous to $s\tau_{3}$ for the heavy-fermion CeCu$_{2}$Si$_{2}$ using general group-theoretical arguments.
-This $s\Gamma_3$ pairing state is also expected to have a $d+d$ pairing structure in the band basis.
+This $s\mathit{\Gamma}_3$ pairing state is also expected to have a $d+d$ pairing structure in the band basis.
 It provides a natural theoretical basis to understand the striking low-temperature properties recently measured in the superconducting state of CeCu$_{2}$Si$_{2}$.

 In these $d+d$ pairing states, the anti-commuting nature of the two pairing components leads to their contributing to the single-particle excitation spectrum through an addition in quadrature, making it a fully-gapped superconducting state.
 The formation of the gap is connected to the energetic stabilization of such a state over a range of microscopic parameters.
-These results lead us to suggest that $d-$wave superconductors of strongly correlated multiorbital systems will inherently have a gapped spectrum, even though the gap can be very small.
+These results lead us to suggest that $d-$wave superconductors of strongly correlated multiorbital systems will inherently have a fully-gapped Fermi surface, even though the gap can be very small.

+{\em Note added}: During the reviewing process of this manuscript, Ref.~\onlinecite{Amorese_arxiv_2020} appeared with the results of recent x-ray spectroscopy experiments in CeCu$_{2}$Si$_{2}$ that support the $s\mathit{\Gamma}_{3}$ matrix pairing proposed here for CeCu$_{2}$Si$_{2}$.
+The $s\mathit{\Gamma}_{3}$ pairing includes paired $\mathit{\Gamma}_{7}$ $f$-electrons and $\mathit{\Gamma}_{6}$ conduction electrons.
+As the latter must hybridize with the excited $\mathit{\Gamma}_{6}$ $f$-electron states, a small but nonzero mixture of $\mathit{\Gamma}_{6}$ $f$-electrons is expected in the ground-state manifold.
+This mixture was shown for CeCu$_{2}$Si$_{2}$ in Ref.~\onlinecite{Amorese_arxiv_2020}.